Divisional Green Practices & Initiatives

-In addition to addressing climate change and energy efficiency, our company's environmental stewardship activities include our waste reduction initiatives, sustainable forestry and paper practices, and green building design.
+In addition to addressing climate change and energy efficiency, our company's environmental stewardship activities include our waste reduction initiatives and green building design.

-Our publishing and film businesses have produced scores of articles and many movies addressing pertinent environmental issues.
-Stories about the effects of global warming have even appeared in FORTUNE and Sports Illustrated.
+Our television and film businesses have produced scores of stories and many movies addressing pertinent environmental issues.

 Below are additional examples of how each of our companies is making a difference: